Arlen Specter: Post-Senate career

 During the fall of 2011, Specter was an adjunct professor at the University of Pennsylvania Law School, where he taught a course on the relationship between Congress and the U.S. Supreme Court, focusing on separation of powers and the confirmation process.
-For this course the National Jurist named him as one of the "23 professors to take before you die."
+For this course the National Jurist named him as one of "23 professors to take before you die".

-Arlen Specter Center for Public Service at Philadelphia University
+Arlen Specter Center for Public Service at Thomas Jefferson University

-On December 21, 2011, Specter donated to Philadelphia University nearly 2,700 boxes of historical papers and memorabilia dating from his career as a Philadelphia district attorney to his service as a United States senator, including materials associated with his role as assistant counsel on the Warren Commission.
-The collection will be jointly managed by the University of Pittsburgh, which will house, organize, and manage the collection.
-The universities will collaborate on related education programing that will consequently provide access to the archives on both ends of the state.
-The Specter Collection will also support The Arlen Specter Center for Public Policy at Philadelphia University.
+On December 21, 2011, Specter donated to Philadelphia University (now Thomas Jefferson University) nearly 2,700 boxes of historical papers and memorabilia dating from his career as a Philadelphia district attorney to his service as a United States senator, including materials associated with his role as assistant counsel on the Warren Commission.
+The collection is jointly managed by the University of Pittsburgh, which houses, organizes, and manages the collection.
+The universities collaborate on related education programing that provides access to the archives on both ends of the state.
+The Specter Collection supports The Arlen Specter Center for Public Service at Thomas Jefferson University.

-The center will be a nonpartisan initiative dedicated to promoting greater understanding of public policy issues both foreign and domestic.
-The center will strive to accomplish these goals through support for research, educational programming, and exhibitions inspired, in part, by the senator's career and the permanent collection of his historic papers.
-The center will be managed by the Paul J. Gutman Library at Philadelphia University will be located in Roxboro House, which is located nearby on campus.
+The center is a nonpartisan initiative dedicated to promoting greater understanding of public policy issues both foreign and domestic.
+The center strives to accomplish these goals through support for research, educational programming, and exhibitions inspired, in part, by the senator's career and the permanent collection of his historic papers.
+The center is managed by the Paul J. Gutman Library at Thomas Jefferson University and located in Roxboro House, which is located nearby on campus.

 Parts of Roxboro House date back to 1799.
 The Georgian period house constructed of frame and clapboard was expanded in 1810.
 At one point in its history, Roxboro House was owned by Dr. Caspar Wistar who published the first American textbook of anatomy in 1811.
 Wistar was president of the American Philosophical Society and his friend, Thomas Nuttall, a famous botanist, named the Wisteria vine after him.
 In 1965, the Philadelphia Historical Commission added this house to its list of registered buildings (No. 141).
 Prior to the university's purchase of the property in 1998, the house was being used as a bed and breakfast establishment.

 Arlen Specter US Squash Center

-US Squash announced it was building a new squash center in Philadelphia that is to be named the Arlen Specter US Squash Center.
-The construction of the Arlen Specter US Squash Center began in 2019 and was completed in 2021.
+US Squash's construction of the Arlen Specter US Squash Center in Philadelphia began in 2019 and was completed in 2021.